What Every Student Needs

 11. Every student needs to play.

 Not at recess–with ideas.
+With possibilities.
+With (or in) nature.
 With collaboration partners.
 With apps.
 With digital media.
 With networks.
 With their own thinking.
-With possibility.
-With models.
+With approaches.
+With maker learning materials.
+By tinkering and testing and failing forward.
+With models and challenges and games and joy.

-12. Every student needs a sense of agency and choice–self-efficacy.
+12. Every student needs a sense of agency and choice.

 This one’s a bit of a bugger because it’s not a teacher action but an outcome from a bunch of stuff you may have nothing to do with.
 But without the belief they can–which often is preceded by complicated notions of self-worth–everything else is less.

 13. Every student needs to be able to read and write.

 And it’d be fair to say read and write exceptionally.
 No, they all won’t be professors or lawyers, but literacy struggles can be a lifetime struggle and many they’ll form all kinds of painful and often damaging self-defense mechanisms to protect it.

 Literacy is the foundation for all formal and academic learning.